Family and Medical Leave

 - Serious health condition of employee that makes employee unable to perform the functions of his or her position;

 - Qualifying exigency arising out of covered active duty or call to covered active duty of a military member who is the employee’s spouse, son/daughter or parent; or,

 - To care for the serious illness or injury of a covered servicemember if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember.

 Employees who are not eligible for leave under this policy may refer to HOOP Policy 107 Parental Leave for leave eligibility for the birth of a child or the adoption or placement of a child.

 B. Amount of Leave

-Generally, employees who are granted FMLA leave are entitled to take a combined total of 12 workweeks of leave for all FMLA-qualifying reasons.
+Generally, employees who are granted FML are entitled to take a combined total of 12 workweeks of leave for all FML-qualifying reasons.

 However, the following exceptions apply to this general rule:

-- Employees who take FMLA leave to care for a covered servicemember may take a combined total of 26 workweeks of leave during a 12-month period to care for the covered servicemember and for any other FMLA-qualifying reason, but may take no more than 12 of these 26 workweeks for other qualifying reasons that do not involve care for a covered servicemember.
+- Employees who take FML to care for a covered servicemember may take a combined total of 26 workweeks of leave during a 12-month period to care for the covered servicemember and for any other FML-qualifying reason, but may take no more than 12 of these 26 workweeks for other qualifying reasons that do not involve care for a covered servicemember.
 An eligible employee may be entitled to take more than one period of 26 workweeks of leave if the leave is to care for different covered servicemembers or to care for the same servicemember with a subsequent serious injury or illness, except that no more than 26 workweeks of leave may be taken within any single 12-month period.

-- Employees who take FMLA leave because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the military member is notified of an impending call or order to covered active duty.
+- Employees who take FML because of a qualifying exigency caused by a short-notice deployment may use that leave for a period of seven calendar days that begins on the day the military member is notified of an impending call or order to covered active duty.